alek0991/iSAFE/ReadMe.md

 * [hap](https://github.com/alek0991/iSAFE/blob/master/hap_format.md) format: ```--format hap``` or ```-f hap```
     - Input with hap format is not allowed with any of these: ```--vcf-cont```, ```--sample-case```, ```--sample-cont```, ```--AA```.
     - With hap format, iSAFE assumes that derived allele is 1 and ancestral allele is 0 in the input file, and the selection is ongoing (the favored mutation is not fixed).
+    - Not surprisingly, iSAFE performance deteriorated when the favored mutation is fixed or near fixation (favored allele frequency (ν) > 0.9 in [Supplementary Fig. 3e](https://www.nature.com/articles/nmeth.4606/figures/6)).
+To handle this special case, we included individuals from non-target populations, using a specific protocol (See online [Methods](https://www.nature.com/articles/nmeth.4606#methods), section *Adding outgroup samples*).
+In the current implementation of iSAFE with ```--format hap```, user is required to add outgroup samples, if needed, based on this simple protocol.
 * [vcf](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format (Default): ```--format vcf``` or ```-f vcf```
     - Only phased vcf files are accepted.
     - vcf format only accepts indexed bgzipped VCF file (```.vcf.gz``` along with tabix index file ```.vcf.gz.tbi```).